 In a related challenge, people with schizophrenia may generate reports of engagement in activities that are impossible, because the requisite congruence between reports of performing the activities and their actual observed behavior are incompatible.
-For example, in the study mentioned above, participants with schizophrenia who were alone for over 90% of 90 EMA surveys over 30 days reported that they were more capable of engaging in activities that cannot be performed at home, including taking public transportation, in-person banking, and in-store shopping, compared with participants who were more commonly away from home with others.
+For example, in the study mentioned above, participants with schizophrenia who were alone for over 90% of 90 EMA surveys over 30 days reported that they were more capable at engaging in activities that cannot be performed at home, including taking public transportation, in-person banking, and in-store shopping, compared to participants who were more commonly away from home with others64.
 Interestingly the same participants who were alone were found to be more commonly experiencing psychotic symptoms on a momentary basis.
-Thus, the boundary between decision rules about behavior (eg, "Did I do it?" vs. "Could I do it?") overlaps with psychotic experiences related to the lack of clinical insight.
-We suggest that self-reports of competence are actually ideas that originated from the same processes that lead to the development of other delusions.
+Thus, the boundary between decision rules about behavior (e.g., "Did I do it?" vs. "Could I do it?") overlaps with psychotic experiences related to lack of clinical insight.
+We suggest that self-reports of competence are actually ideas that originated from the same processes that lead to development of other delusions.
 These impossible reports may reflect being confused about whether or not previous events actually occurred.
-Reporting engagement in away-from-home activities while continuously at home is not qualitatively different than reporting attempts at persecution by others that never occurred.
+Reporting engagement in away from home activities while continuously at home is not qualitatively different than reporting attempts at persecution by others that never occurred.
 Another source of impossible reports is described below, the application of uniquely, and idiosyncratically, applied decision rules where the boundary between recollection of actual performance and self-assessments of competence disappears.

-Are there uniquely and individually applied rules of evidence?
+Are there uniquely and individually applied Rules of Evidence?

 The process of endorsement of high competence in activities that are never performed may also originate from uniquely applied decision rules combined with response biases.
-These "home-alone" participants could not be making a self-assessment based on recollection of experiences (ie, success, task completion, repetition of strategies) associated with a history of performance.
+These "homealone" participants could not be making a self-assessment based on recollection of experiences (i.e., success, task completion, repetition of strategies) associated with a history of performance.
 We have previously hypothesized that these participants are reporting on their belief that they could perform the tasks, even if they never do, and are providing an honest report on their perceived competence and not a recollection-based report of their previous behavior.
 Thus, a positive IB would lead to reports of engaging in activities that never occurred, wherein participants believe that they could succeed if they were given the opportunity or were somehow required to do the task.

 A related phenomenon occurs with self-reports of medication adherence.
 There is a common, yet unusual, phenomenon related to awareness of and reports of medication adherence.
 People with schizophrenia may report that they are self-administering their medication when they have medication on hand but are not taking it, even when they are being tested for medication adherence.
 These findings suggest that they might have different definitions of what "taking medication" means, with responses based on medication possession rather than medication self-administration.
 Thus, the report of high levels of medication adherence would be subjectively supported by 100% medication possession, even if self-administration was negligible.
-Table 2 provides a heuristic model of altered decision-making as applied to oneself in a situation where implausible endorsements are generated.
-Consistent with jumping to conclusions regarding task-based decisions, available evidence regarding
+Table 2 provides a heuristic model of altered decision making as applied to oneself in a situation where implausible endorsements are generated.
+Consistent with jumping to conclusions regarding task-based decisions, available evidence regarding behaviors in functional situations seem to be only partially evaluated prior to generation of reports of engaging in the activity.
+Thus, consistent with hyperfocusing, liberal acceptance bias, and a preference for selfgenerated information, reports of competence in engaging in activities seem to be made without considering information regarding prior performance.
+A self-assessment of competence, likely overestimated because of lack of experience, is reported as equivalent to success while engaging in the activity.